Follow the steps below to get connected.

 Step 2 – Understand your requirements

-Depending on your needs, your connection request will fall into one of three categories:
+Depending on your needs, your connection request will fall into one of four categories:

 This page describes the process of setting up or altering basic and standard connections to the low voltage network, including: